abbas-taher/wordladder-search-problem/README.md

 ### v3.
 Tree Pruning

  that reduces the size of decision trees by removing sections of the tree that are non-critical and redundant to classify instances.

+### Concluding Remarks

+We can clearly see now after this deep dive that search program may look deceivingly simple.
+The code is both compact and efficient.
+Understanding how things actually work requires a deeper knowledge of recursive programming, tree search and pruning as well as pattern matching.